l593191569/l593191569.github.io/_pages/about.md

 ## About Me

 Zehao Liu is presently a Ph.D. candidate in the College of Information Sciences and Technology at Pennsylvania State University, advised by Professor <a href="https://faculty.ist.psu.edu/vhonavar/index.htm">Vasant Honavar</a>.
-He earned his M.S. and B.Eng. degrees from Southwest Jiaotong University.
+He earned his M.S. and B.Eng. degrees from Southwest Jiaotong University, Chengdu, China.

 His current research interests include post-training for large language models and multi-modal language models, reinforcement learning, on-policy distillation, and AI for healthcare.